Dubrovnik was on my ‘must-see’ list, when I was planning a recent trip to Craotia.

 - Best time to go – I’d say it’s May or September, to avoid the summer crowds, although when we went in May, the weather was still quite fresh and rainy.

-If you are a type of traveller who looks in a place for authenticity, quirkiness and character, I’d say spend your time and money elsewhere in Croatia, there are other charming places which seem to strike a better balance between the ‘tourist destination’ and ‘local life’.
+If you are a type of traveller who looks for authenticity, quirkiness and character in a place you visit, I’d say spend your time and money elsewhere in Croatia.
+There are many other charming places which seem to strike a better balance between the ‘tourist destination’ and ‘local life’.